PedroMarianoAlmeida/offical-turbo-v1/README.md

 - [ ] Create About page
 - [ ] Create home page (or just Add the History first, because the plan is to put a feed of created images there)
 - [ ] Improve loading dashboard page - On LoadingWrapper - Maybe with shadcn in his package?
+- [ ] Improve loading individually by step on New Image
 - [ ] Improve error pages - On ErrorWrapper - Maybe with shadcn in his package?
 - [-] Save the Step1 AI response on Cookies, if is there not run AI again - I face NextJs issues to set the cookie
   - I change my mind, actually but a button of (run again, for cases the user doesn't like the AI response)